 Applications cannot load code from extensions.
 If you need code execution, consider App Services.

-Windows app services enable app-to-app communication by allowing your UWP app to provide services to other Universal Windows app.
+Windows app services enable app-to-app communication by allowing your UWP app to provide services to another Universal Windows app.
 App services let you create UI-less services that apps can call on the same device, and starting with Windows 10, version 1607, on remote devices.
 See Create and consume an app service for details.

 App services are UWP apps that provide services to other UWP apps.
-They are analogous to web services, on a device.
+They are analogous to web services on a device.
 An app service runs as a background task in the host app and can provide its service to other apps.
 For example, an app service might provide a bar code scanner service that other apps could use.
 Or perhaps an Enterprise suite of apps has a common spell checking app service that is available to the other apps in the suite.